-Softphone is only available in our web-client (https://client.intele.com), and is only supported on the Chrome internet browser (version 47 and newer) on desktop devices.
+Softphone is only available in our web-client (https://client.puzzel.com) and is only supported on the Chrome internet browser (version 47 and newer) on desktop devices.
 Agents who are logged on with the web client cannot be logged on with the desktop client at the same time.

-It is a recommended to start testing softphone with only one or two agents to begin with, and eventually extend the amount of users.
+It is recommended to start testing softphone with one or two agents to begin with and eventually extend the number of users.

-Before logging on to the queues with Softphone, be assured that a headphone device, suitable for communication is plugged into the desktop device.
+Before logging on to the queues with softphone, be assured that a headphone device, suitable for communication is plugged into the desktop device.

 To test your audio settings, you can click on the "Check call quality" option in the softphone menu to make an automatic test call to a test service.
 Here you can record a short message and listen to the quality of it afterwards.

 When receiving the first call on softphone, you are prompted to accept the Puzzel client's access to your microphone in Chrome.
 You must allow this in able for softphone to work properly.